 Modern Marvel comic stories exist in a universe with the number designation ‘616’.
 This universe exists on the ‘main’ Marvel Comics timeline and features the versions of characters that comics audiences will be most familiar with.

-But there’s also ‘variant’ versions of these characters which inhabit various spin-off comics that take place in different universes.
+But there are also ‘variant’ versions of these characters which inhabit various spin-off comics that take place in different universes.
 These include a spin-off comic set in 1602 where characters like Iron Man and Spider-Man were born in the past, a spin-off where zombies overtake the Marvel Universe, and a massive Ultimate universe where comics characters were reborn in the ‘modern’ era.

 One of the most iconic examples of Marvel’s comics multiverse is actually Miles Morales, the star of Spider-Man: Into the Spider-Verse.
+This film will eventually be getting a sequel.

 He originally came from the Ultimate universe, a more modern timeline where Peter Parker had died and the world needed a new Spider-Man.
 Morales stepped up to the plate in the second volume of Ultimate Spider-Man, but proved so popular he eventually crossed over into the main ‘616’ Marvel timeline.